ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Applying backup policies to resources using tags (Beta)
+# Applying backup policies to resources using tags
 {: #backup-use-policies}

 Apply backup policies by adding tags to new or existing block storage volumes.
 When these tags match a backup policy tag, a backup is created.
 {: shortdesc}

-This service is available only to accounts with special approval to preview this beta feature.
+This service is available only to accounts with special approval to preview this feature.
 Contact your IBM Support if you are interested in getting access.
-{: beta}
+{: preview}

 ## General procedure
 {: #backup-gen-proc-tags}